Large Language Models and Games: A Survey and Roadmap: Introduction

 \section{Introduction}

 Five years ago, autoregressive language modeling was a somewhat niche topic within natural language processing.
-Training models to simply predict text based on existing text was considered something of primarily theoretical interest, though it might have applications as writing support systems.
-This changed drastically in 2019 when the GPT-2 model was released~\cite{radford2019language}.
-GPT-2 demonstrated convincingly that transformer models trained on large text corpora could not only generate surprisingly high-quality and coherent text, but also that the text generation could be controlled by carefully prompting the model.
+Training models to simply predict text based on existing text was considered of primarily theoretical interest, although it might have applications as writing support systems.
+This changed drastically in 2019 when the Generative Pre-trained Transformer 2 (GPT-2) model was released~\cite{radford2019language}.
+GPT-2 demonstrated convincingly that transformer models trained on large text corpora could not only generate surprisingly high-quality and coherent text, but also that text generation could be controlled by carefully prompting the model.
+While not the first autoregressive model \cite{devlin2019bert, zhang2019ernie}, GPT-2 was the first of the \enquote{large} models, and as such we use it here as cutoff mark (see also Section \ref{sec:whatis}).
 Subsequent developments, including larger models, instruction fine-tuning, reinforcement learning from human feedback \cite{kaufmann2023survey}, and the combination of these features in ChatGPT in late 2022, turbocharged interest in large language models (LLMs).
-It suddenly appeared that LLMs could do almost anything{\textemdash}as long as both problem and solution could be formulated as text.
+Capabilities of LLMs were seemingly unbounded, as long as both problem and solution could be formulated as text.

-LLMs are currently a very active research field, where researchers are both focused on improving the capabilities of LLMs while reducing their compute and memory footprint, and on understanding and learning to harness the capabilities of existing LLMs.
-Informed opinions on the ultimate capabilities of LLM technology vary widely, from those who see such models as \enquote{sparks of AGI} \cite{bubeck2023sparks} to those who see them as largely doing approximate retrieval from a lossy compression of the internet~\cite{mccoy2023embers}.
+LLMs are currently a very active research field.
+Researchers are focused on improving the capabilities of LLMs while reducing their compute and memory footprint, but also on understanding and learning to harness the capabilities of existing LLMs.
+Informed opinions on the ultimate capabilities of LLM technology vary widely, from the enthusiastic \cite{bubeck2023sparks} to the pessimistic \cite{mccoy2023embers,hicks2024bullshit}.
+Our aim is to approach the topic from somewhere in-between these two perspectives: optimistic with respect to the potential of LLMs and realistic with respect to their technical, theoretical, and ethical shortcomings.

-Games, including board games and video games, serve both as a source of important benchmarks for AI research and as an important application area for AI techniques \cite{yannakakis2018ai_games}.
-Almost any game utilizes some kind of AI technology, and we are currently in an exploratory phase where the developers and researchers try to figure out how to best make use of recent advances in AI \cite{gwetzman2023revolution}.
-One might also make the argument that video game design and video game technology might underlie much of the development of future human-computer interfaces and, for lack of a better word, the \emph{metaverse}.
+Games, including board games and video games, serve both as a source of important benchmarks for research in Artificial Intelligence (AI) and as an important application area for AI techniques \cite{yannakakis2018ai_games}.
+Almost every game utilizes some kind of AI technology, and we are currently in an exploratory phase where both developers and researchers try to figure out how to best make use of recent advances in this field \cite{gwetzman2023revolution}.

 In this paper, we set out to chart the impact LLMs have had on games and games research, and the impact they are likely to have in the near- to mid-term future.
 We survey existing work from both academia and (mostly independent) game creators that use LLMs \emph{with} and \emph{for} games.
 This paper does not set out to capture modern advances in LLM technology or algorithms for training LLMs.
 Not only do such resources exist \cite{minaee2024large}, but the breakneck speed of technical advances in this field will likely make our writeup obsolete in a year or so.
 Instead, we focus on work that leverages LLMs in games and propose a range of roles that the LLM can take in the broader ecosystem of games (both within the game and beyond).
 We lay out promising future directions for efforts to use LLMs in games, and discuss limitations (both technical and ethical) that should be addressed for a brighter future of LLM research in games.